btccdev/btcc-pro-fix-client-python/README.md

-first version code for BTCC pro exchange CNY market
+First version code for BTCC pro exchange CNY market.

+This version works on getting account info and market data.

 For using this sample code, please confirm to install 'stunnel' in your local environment or your remote servers.